YuraPopovych/ComputerScienceMIT/README.md

     ```
 # Week 2

-   1. Guess my number.
+   1. bisectionGuessNumber.
 The program works as follows:

         ```
         you (the user) thinks of an integer between 0 (inclusive) and 100 (not inclusive).